 It can be hard to figure out if a lawsuit is actually a SLAPP lawsuit.
 SLAPP lawsuits often claim that the defendant did something harmful, such as libel, slander, or tortious interference.

-Additionally, SLAPP lawsuits are sometimes used by abusers or perpetrators in domestic violence or sexual assault situations to silence their victims.
-Please see the Public Participation Project for more information.
+Additionally, SLAPP lawsuits are sometimes used by abusers or perpetrators in domestic violence or sexual assault situations to silence their victims, according to the Public Participation Project.

 Who are the parties in a SLAPP lawsuit?